 What’s disappointing is that HR Tech investments have been spent overwhelmingly on tools to support the quantitative aspects of discovery without enabling the qualitative aspects of cultural fit.

-So, let’s think about how we could add human touches to both phases of recruiting.
-Some could be technology-enabled, for example, making an online job ad come alive with video of a human talking to a human.
+So, let’s think about how we could add human touches to both phases of recruiting which adds a human touch in AI in recruiting .
+Some could be tech enabled HR, for example, making an online job ad come alive with video of a human talking to a human.
 This would allow recruiters to show a fuller picture and enable candidates to self-select, resulting in higher-quality applications.

-"The human touch of recruiting is how companies make the biggest impact and candidates leave their best impression.
+"The human touch in AI in recruiting is how companies make the biggest impact and candidates leave their best impression.
 While the recruiting process may be built, in part, by robots, it must be geared towards humans".